 “Well, I guess that’s it.”

 Searching for words in the midst of confusion, I stumbled over my response.
-“What’s going on?”
+“What...what's going on?”

 “They fired me.
 I’m done.”

 While I knew there was a possibility that my husband’s job could be eliminated after a corporate merger turned out to be a takeover, his announcement still took me by surprise.
-A job loss is rarely welcomed, even in the less-than-ideal circumstances of the major corporate upheaval my husband had been enduring for months.
+A job loss is rarely welcomed, even with the major workplace upheaval my husband and his colleagues had endured over the preceding months.

 It didn’t take long for guilt to prick my conscience.
 I had pled to the Lord for an escape from the responsibilities of caring for our new puppy Theo (click here to read more) so I could get back to my own career.
 Having my husband around more was one way to accomplish this.
 I never imagined, nor wished, that my prayer would be answered with a devastating job loss.

-My next emotion was quiet jubilation as I pondered the opportunity that presented itself.
+I couldn't help my next emotion bubbling up: quiet jubilation as I reflected on the opportunity that had just presented itself.
 Maybe we could FINALLY move on to fulfill our dream to move to the east coast.

-At the time, I kept my thoughts to myself, hoping that the same idea would dawn upon my husband.
-As much as I wanted to dive in and orchestrate a new life for us, I knew it was wise to let him figure things out for himself.
+I knew that my husband needed time to take in what had just happened, so kept my thoughts to myself.
+I hoped that, in time, the same idea of taking an early retirement to pursue our dreams--would dawn upon him.
+As much as I wanted to dive in and orchestrate a new life for us, I knew I had to give him the space to figure things out for himself.

-During the first few months after my husband was let go, I adjusted easily to my husband being around all the time.
-I used to dread the thought of him retiring, as I was used to having the whole house to myself so I could have the time and space to pursue my creative endeavours including writing and making music.
-Although I still didn’t do much creating over those first few months, I was able to get administrative work done.
-It was a blessing that my husband took over as Theo’s primary caregiver, saving me the early morning walks and feeding duties.
+During the first few months after my husband was let go, I was surprised how easily I adjusted to him being around all the time.
+I always dreaded the thought of him retiring, as I was used to having the whole house to myself so I could have the time and space to pursue my creative endeavours including writing and making music.
+Although I ended up not doing much creating over those first few months, I did get other work done.
+It was a blessing that my husband became Theo’s primary caregiver during this time, saving me the early morning walks and feeding duties.